National Insurance · UK guide · Updated May 2026

 What is the Employment Allowance?

-The Employment Allowance reduces the employer's NI liability by up to a set amount per tax year [VERIFY current limit at gov.uk].
+The Employment Allowance reduces an employer's Class 1 NI liability by up to £10,500 per tax year.
 It is available to most businesses and charities but not to single-director companies where the director is the only employee.
 If an eligible company has additional employees, the Employment Allowance can be claimed — and changes the optimal salary calculation for director remuneration.
-[VERIFY current Employment Allowance rules and limit at gov.uk]

 Do National Insurance contributions qualify you for the State Pension?